TencentMediaLab/GME/GME Developer Manual/Android Developer Manual/Android SDK Developer Manual_intl.md

 ```

 ### Callback for accompaniment playback
-After the accompaniment is over, the event message ITMG_MAIN_EVENT_TYPE_ACCOMPANY_FINISH is returned, which is identified in the OnEvent function.
+After the accompaniment is over, the event message ITMG_MAIN_EVENT_TYPE_ACCOMPANY_FINISH is returned, the action of this event should be implemented in OnEvent function.
 The passed parameter "intent" includes result and file_path.
 #### Sample code
 ```